-When it comes to identifying with a space, nothing is more important than color scheme.
+When it comes to identifying with a space, nothing is more important than a color scheme.
 In fact, color can affect up to 90 percent of your initial reaction to an object or place.
-Of course, your psychological responses to color are unique to you — linked to your experiences, preferences and personality.
+Of course, your psychological responses to color are unique to you — linked to your experiences, preferences, and personality.

 As you decide on color choices for your rooms, think about your personal reactions to color and the mood you’d like to evoke.
-For instance, if you want an exercise room that is vibrant, lively and invigorating, you might want to choose bright, warm hues like orange and yellow.
-If you prefer that your bedroom is peaceful and soothing, consider cooler colors like pale greens, blues or violets.
+For instance, if you want an exercise room that is vibrant, lively, and invigorating, you might want to choose bright, warm hues like orange and yellow.
+If you prefer that your bedroom is peaceful and soothing, consider cooler colors like pale greens, blues, or violets.
 Browns and beiges might strike you as earthy and comforting, in which case they’re a good fit for your living room.
 And if you like your bathrooms clean and modern, a black-and-white combo theme could suit you perfectly.

-You should also consider your doors, trim, texture and molding when you’re choosing a paint color.
+You should also consider your doors, trim, texture, and molding when you’re choosing a paint color.
 What offsets your wall colors and accents the space tastefully?
-Pick complementary colors, soothing neutrals or lighter shades to separate the different elements of your room.
+Pick complementary colors, soothing neutrals, or lighter shades to separate the different elements of your room.